gaultier/blog/image_size_reduction.md

 Eye-balling it, every image was on average halved.
 Not bad, for no visible difference!

 Initially, I wanted to use the new hotness: AVIF.
-Here's an example using the `heinc` tool on the original image:
+Here's an example using the `avifenc` tool on the original image:

 ```sh
 $ avifenc feed.png feed.avif